 2. Y Combinator

 Y Combinator is a prestigious accelerator that has seen the likes of Airbnb and Dropbox join their program.
-They have, in fact, created a model for funding early-stage startups.
+They have created a model for funding early-stage startups.

-Founded in 2005 in California, they remain the largest (and arguably the best) accelerator in the United States.
+Founded in 2005 in California, they remain one of the largest accelerators in the United States.

-Twice a year they invest a small amount of money ($120k) in a large number of startups.
-The startups move to Silicon Valley for 3 months, during which they work intensively with them.
+Twice a year they invest $120k in a large number of startups.
+The startups move to Silicon Valley for three months, during which they work intensively with mentors.
 Each cycle culminates in Demo Day, when the startups present their companies to a carefully selected, invite-only audience.

 Y Combinator offers high-quality mentorship.
 Founders can have as many hours of mentorship as they need, even after the accelerator program ends.
 Furthermore, they also have a huge and active alumni network.